Skip to main content

 Major Trails And Attractions

-The park has a marked trail network of approximately 30 kilometres including day hike loops and multi-day routes.
-The main circular trail around Lake Salamajärvi is approximately 12 kilometres and offers good habitat diversity.
+The park has a marked trail network of approximately 60 kilometres including day hike loops and multi-day routes.
+[1] The Peuran Polku (Wild Forest Reindeer Trail) is the park's signature route, connecting key habitats used by the forest reindeer.
 Lean-to shelters and campfire sites are positioned at intervals along the trail network for overnight use.
 Birdwatching for forest species including capercaillie, hazel grouse, and Siberian jay is rewarding along forest sections.
-Observing or tracking forest reindeer is a unique attraction specific to this park.
-Fishing in Lake Salamajärvi with a permit is popular in summer and winter ice fishing is possible.
+Observing or tracking wild forest reindeer is a unique attraction specific to this park.
+Fishing in Lake Salamajärvi with a permit is popular in summer, and winter ice fishing is possible.

 Visitor Facilities And Travel